JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 as administrator and copy steam.dll to the game folder, if you get a "failed to find Steam" error.
 To start it from the Steam library add -game Unofficial_Patch to launch options!
 Disable auto-updating both in Steam or Galaxy.
-For mods and Linux use shortcut from start menu!
+For mods or Linux use loader.exe in game folder!

 Special thanks to burgermeister for the Public Library, EntenSchreck for the Hallowbrook Atrium, the Chateau Hotel outside and drafts for